Choose Why Choose This Program?

 What Will You Do?

-Students who major in theatre at Goucher will complete courses in performance, technical theatre and design, history/criticism/dramatic literature, integrative skills courses (such as directing, playwriting, or theatre for social change), and professional development/extramural experience.
+Students who minor in theatre at Goucher will complete courses in performance, technical theatre and design, history/criticism/dramatic literature, integrative skills courses (such as directing, playwriting, or theatre for social change), and professional development/extramural experience.
 The Theatre Program also sponsors an annual theatre season in the Mildred Dunnock black box theatre.
 Our seasons are made up of a diverse array of theatrical productions that include classical and contemporary plays from around the world, student written original works, works in languages other than English, and pieces that experiment with form and content.
+In the production season students hone skills learned in courses but also collaborate with one another, working together toward common goals.

 Full-Time and Half-Time Faculty